Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Appendix

 \subsection{Different Variants of Stable Diffusion}

-As argued in the implementation details, we choose the input image resolution to the VQ-VAE as $512\times 512$ since most of the IQA databases have images in the 360p to 720p range.
-In this section, we analyze the impact of our choice in resolution on quality estimation.
+As argued in the implementation details, we choose the input images and video frames resolution to the VQ-VAE as $512\times 512$.
+Here, we analyze the impact of our choice in resolution on quality estimation.
 In Tab. \ref{tab:resolution_variant}, we study the impact on downscaling by comparing the performance at $512 \times 512$ with $256 \times 256$.
 We train GenzIQA on two different datasets viz.
-KonIQ and CLIVE and test in a cross-database setting.
+KonIQ-10K (official test-split) and CLIVE and test in a cross-database setting.
 While training and inference become $4 \times$ faster at $256 \times 256$, the performance drastically deteriorates over all the train-test settings.
 We conclude that the higher resolution model is a better choice for significant performance gains even though the inference time is slower.
+Again choosing a variant with higher resolution than $512\times 512$ will require more compute than a 24 GB commercial GPU.